-mbitious targets of the chocolate industry have triggered numerous programs in Ivory Coast, and in the field you'll see an abundance of warehouses decorated with UTZ, Rainforest Alliance and Fairtrade logos.
-We estimate that today about 30-35% of the Ivorian cocoa market is certified, and farmer cooperatives not actively participating are facing serious problems to attract members and survive in this increasingly competitive market.
+REGIONS: DUEKOUE, MAN, VAVOUA, BOUAFLE FARMERS: 3,450 STARTED: 2016 he ambitious targets of the chocolate industry have triggered numerous programmes in lvory Coast, and in the field, you'll see many warehouses decorated with UTZ, Rainforest Alliance and Fairtrade logos.
+We estimate that today about 30-35% of the lvorian cocoa market is certified, and farmer cooperatives not actively participating are facing serious problems attracting members and surviving in this increasingly competitive market.